 Time Machine uses a unique method that mimics complete backups after creating a copy for modified files at hourly intervals.
 Time Machine runs like clockwork without manual upkeep or fuss.
 It only duplicates a file if altered, but this generates snapshots for every backup with hard links for each item on the backed-up drive.

-But the stark contrast with proprietary backup tools is that it not only mothballs spare duplicates of all files but also memorizes how your Mac looked on any day-so you can walk back in time.
-But exactly what does time machine backup?
+But the stark contrast with proprietary backup tools is that it not only mothballs spare duplicates of all files but also memorizes how your Mac looked on any day so you can walk back in time.
+But exactly what does Time Machine backup?
+Does time machine backup photos or anything?
 At the outset, Time Machine does not back up everything, unlike duplication-centered solutions like MacDaddy.

 Time Machine uses a hard link that mimics and behaves like a separate clone of a file accessible via the Finder or Terminal.
 The hard link keeps the file extent uniquely once on a drive.
 Each instance of the file presents a link to that one special version.
 They’re removable without purging the original until you remain with one link.